hendri2808/testbdkrakenteam/README.md

 ## Troubleshooting:

-- "Failed to fetch token balance": Ensure the smart contract is deployed and tokens are minted. use script for mint on hardhat, exampel mintTokens.js:
+- "Failed to fetch token balance": Ensure the smart contract is deployed and tokens are minted. use script for mint on hardhat, exampel:
 ```
+// mintTokens.js
 async function main() {
   const [deployer] = await ethers.getSigners();